 Then she explained she is teaching her students to ask better questions to get better feedback.
 There is an understanding in her classroom that if she responds with something crazy, it’s because she’s prompting them to ask a thoughtful question.
 Her students now ask questions like, “I’m working on getting the punctuation right with quotation marks.
 Have I used them correctly here?”

 I was blown away.
 These are nine-year-olds asking these questions.

 What is a feedback fair?

 And if you’re impressed by the questions they ask, you should hear the feedback.
 I was lucky enough to join her for an afternoon.
 She was having a “feedback fair” with her class.
 Students selected items they were currently working on.
 Some were stories, some were projects and some were things like art assignments.

 It was amazing!
 After thirty minutes every student had a handful of useful feedback they could use to work on their projects.
 They took that feedback and got back to work incorporating some of the feedback as they went.
-By the time they finished their projects they’d done this activity a few times and the finish products were amazing because students got plenty of feedback as they worked.
+By the time they finished their projects, they’d done this activity a few times and the finished products were amazing because students got plenty of feedback as they worked.

 Best of all, their teacher didn’t have to come up with “comments” about the projects when they were finished.
-Students handed in their projects with all the feedback from the feedback fairs and the teacher compared to see what they had improved as they’d worked.
+Students handed in their projects with all the feedback from the feedback fairs and the teacher compared to see what they had improved as they worked.

 Did we miss something related to giving students feedback?
 Be sure to let us know what has worked for you, or what you have more questions about.
 Each time we work with a new group of students, we learn a little more about giving them feedback and teaching them to give each other quality feedback, too.

-Leave us a comment with your thoughts.
+Leave us a comment with your thoughts (or some feedback).